 Children's planned care (20 credits)

 Care of the critically ill Adult (20 credits)

 Promoting Mental Health recovery and wellbeing (20 credits)

 Child field of practice

-Long term conditions and end of life care for Children (20 credits)
+Long term conditions and supportive care for children (20 credits)

 Children’s critical care (20 credits)